-- Creating a standard for professionals in a particular discipline. - Identifying professional achievement. - Offering validation of skills and knowledge and increasing professional credibility. - Furthering knowledge in targeted areas. - Demonstrating continuing competence through the requirements of maintenance of certification process.

-- Assuring the public and employers that the certification has met and continues to meet rigorous requirements. - Providing possible employment advantages over non-certified job candidates.
+- Creating a standard for professionals in a particular discipline. - Identifying professional achievement. - Offering validation of skills and knowledge and increasing professional credibility. - Furthering knowledge in targeted areas. - Demonstrating continuing competence through the requirements of maintenance of certification process. - Assuring the public and employers that the cerification has met and continues to meet rigorous requirements. - Providing possible employment advantages over non-certified job candidates.

-Testing Vendor
+Testing Agency

-PSI Services is the professional testing company contracted by ABTC to support the development, administration, scoring, and analysis of ABTC examinations.
-PSI provides research, development, and measurement services to credentialing programs as well as test administration services.
+PSI Services is the professional testing agency contracted by ABTC to support the development, administration, scoring, and analysis of ABTC examinations.
+PSI provides research, development and measurement services to credentialing programs as well as test administration services.
+PSI reports scores to candidates upon completion of the examination.